Seekatar/seekatar.github.io/_posts/2021-03-28-mars-rover.md

 ---
 author: seekatar
 tags:
-- popup
+- pop-up
 thumbnail: /images/20210327_161328.jpg
-synopsis: A popup to celebrate the landing of Ingenuity on Mars.
+synopsis: A pop-up to celebrate the landing of Ingenuity on Mars.
 ---
 April 2021 card.
-A popup to celebrate the landing of Ingenuity on Mars.
+A pop-up to celebrate the landing of Ingenuity on Mars.

 ![Mars Rover Pieces]({{site.baseurl}}/images/20210327_162809_1.gif){: width="{{ site.imageWidth }}" }

 ## Idea

 This was pretty easy to come up with, but the design took quite a bit of time.
 NASA used to have a 3D model of Ingenuity on their site, but it looks like only the helicopter is there now.
-But that was a great resource for designing the popup.
+But that was a great resource for designing the pop-up.
 I tried to make it as accurate as possible without getting too crazy.

 ## Design